 Having your company brand professionally designed costs money, but it may cost your business more if you do not have a high-quality, visual identity.
 The visual representation of your identity is something that takes a skilled resource.
 Creating a logo that is not aligned with your vision, values, target audience and positioning could cause confusion in the market.
 For example, if you provide quality guest accommodation with attention to detail and a spotless venue , your lack of attention to detail in your brand will send a conflicting message to your guests

 Myth #3 – We don’t need a brand

-Since more people search for rooms online, you absolutely need a quality visual identity for your web presence.
-How do you represent your property without one?
+You absolutely need a quality visual identity for your web presence.
+How do you represent your business without one?
 And whether you have developed a professional brand or not, your business has a brand.
 Your company name, how you deliver on your promises and what your customers say about you when asked creates an impression of what it is like to do business with you - that is your brand

 You can let it be developed for you through online customer reviews or your competition, or you can take control and manage it to your advantage.
 Your choice.

 When prospects see a professional brand consistently used on your business cards, website or social media profiles, they get the image of a property that is worth a stay.
 They will also expect to pay more for a more polished brand and property.
 If you hand them a home made business card or your web presence is unprofessional, they will think you are small and it will devalue the cost of your room nights and you may also attract the wrong target audience.

 One of the ways you can separate your business from the competition is to have a unique brand that differentiates you in the marketplace.
 A strong brand that conveys your values builds an emotional connection with customers, which will attract them to your business if they share the same values.
 This type of connection makes it easier for you to develop a long-term relationship with those customers, leading to greater customer loyalty.